-(1) Retail stores except as One space per 300 s/ft. of floor otherwise specified below area designated for retail sales

-(2) Service or repair shop, One space per 600 s/ft. of retail store exclusively floor area handling bulky merchandise such as automobiles and furniture.

-(3) Banks and Offices One space per 400 s/ft. of floor area

-(4) Medical and dental One space per 300 s/ft. of floor clinic area plus one space per two employees

-(5) Eating or drinking One space per 100 s/ft. of customer establishment access area
+(1) Retail stores except as otherwise specified below One space per 300 s/ft. of floor area designated for retail sales (2) Service or repair shop, retail store exclusively handling bulky merch- andise such as auto- mobiles and furniture.
+One space per 600 s/ft. of floor area (3) Banks and Offices One space per 400 s/ft. of floor area (4) Medical and dental clinic One space per 300 s/ft. of floor area plus one space per two employees (5) Eating or drinking establishment One space per 100 s/ft. of customer access area

-Staff Response: The applicant has indicated that the proposal will include 22 off-street parking spaces for Phase 1.
-This information is contained in the applicant's Planning Response Letter.
-This letter was initially submitted for a previous land use application for the same proposal, but that application was withdrawn by the applicant before a decision was made.
-The applicant has requested inclusion of the letter into the record for the present application.
+Recommended FINDING for approval: The applicant have indicated to staff via a phone conversation on October 25, 2022, that the proposal will include 20 off-street parking spaces for Phase 1.
+This is a reduction in two off-street parking spaces from what was presented at the first public hearing.

 For the residential portion of the project the applicant is proposing 1.5 spaces per unit; a total of 15 spaces.
-The remaining seven spaces will be utilized for the ground-floor commercial/retail spaces.
+The additional fives spaces will be utilized for the ground-floor commercial/retail spaces; included in the five spaces is one ADA space.

 The LDC does not adequately address the parking requirement for mixed-uses.
 Further, the exact type of commercial/retail uses to lease space in the building are not known at this time.
 It's possible the commercial use could be more retail focused or service and office focused.
-It's because of these reasons, Staff suggest that Planning Commission review the parking proposal and determine if 22 off-street parking spaces are adequate for the proposed mixed-use development.
+It's because of these reasons, Staff suggest that Planning Commission review the parking proposal and determine if 20 off-street parking spaces are adequate for the proposed mixed-use development.
 Staff note that the applicant will be required to implement the urban street improvements along North Pioneer Street, which include on-street parking stalls.
+Staff find the applicant's proposal for 20 off-street parking spaces, with the inclusion of on-street parking available on North Shore Drive and Pioneer Street to be acceptable.

 Section 9.517 Streets. (a) Urban public street improvements including curbs, gutters and storm drainage are required for all land divisions and property development in the City of Lowell.

 Urban street improvements may be deferred by the City if there is not existing sidewalk or storm drain system to which connection can be made, conditional upon the responsible party agreeing to an irrevocable waiver of remonstrance to a future assessment at the time of construction of a sidewalk which is otherwise required to be constructed.

-Staff Response: Urban street improvements including curbs, gutters and storm drainage are require for all property development in Lowell.
+Recommended FINDING for approval: Urban street improvements including curbs, gutters and storm drainage are require for all property development in Lowell.
 Section 9.517 applies to the present proposal because the property fronts a portion North Pioneer Street.
 The portion of North Pioneer Street that fronts the property presently does not contain urban public street improvements (see image 4 below); urban street improvements, consistent with the Lowell Downtown Master Plan will be required.